New Travel Rules For EU Coach Trips! What You Need To Know

 What is the Entry/Exit System (EES)?

 The EES is a new digital border system for non-EU travellers, including British passport holders, visiting the EU and Schengen Area (excluding Ireland and Cyprus).
-Instead of having passports manually stamped, travellers will register their biometric details—such as fingerprints and facial scans—at electronic kiosks when entering and leaving the EU.

 When Will EES Start?